navyamanepalli/ML/README.md

 Note : Current laptop configuration and state was very slow for me to execute the tasks.
 While Deploying the web service, my AWS free credits expired and started billing.
 Hence I couldnt deploy it now.

+I tried Heroku.
+However, since my pickle file is too huge, github is unable to take that file.